viur-framework/viur-cli/README.md

 ```sh
 $ viur build release
 ```
-build all flare and npm apps and produce a release that can be deployed
+build all npm apps and produce a release that can be deployed

 ```sh
 $ viur build app [appname]